Gillian Wearing: 2010s

 Wearing's 2010 show People (2005–2011) at Tanya Bonakdar Gallery included work ranging from video, to photographic portraiture, to installation and sculpture.
 Snapshot (2005) is a series of seven single-projection videos framed by a candy-colored array of plasma screens, each depicting different stages of the female life cycle—from the innocence of early childhood to old age.

 Wearing also released her first feature film in this year: Self Made.
 Film theorist David Deamer writes that the film 'is a paradox.
 And it is the nature of the paradox that gives the film its power [...]
 The paradox emerges indirectly, a consequence of the two modes of narration of the film.
 First mode: documentary.
 The participants – through their facilitator, Sam Rumbelow – explore the techniques of "the method", method acting, which will allow them to encounter themselves anew and so generate their own "self-made" film.
 In this way each participant goes on to star in their own short, which, while encompassed by director Gillian Wearing's documentary, appears as its own moment of narration.
 So, second mode: fiction'.

 Wearing was appointed Officer of the Order of the British Empire (OBE) in the 2011 Birthday Honours for services to art.
 In the same year, she was among the names in Blake Gopnik's list "The 10 Most Important Artists of Today".

 In 2012, a major retrospective of her work was held at Whitechapel Gallery, London (March–June 2012), which surveyed her career and premiered new films and sculptures.
 The exhibition was organised with Kunstsammlung Nordrhein-Westfalen, Düsseldorf and supported by Maja Hoffmann, Vicky Hughes and John Smith, and Dr Naomi Milgrom AO.
 An accompanying monograph was published by Ridinghouse and included texts by curator Daniel Herrmann, Doris Krystof, Bernhart Schwenk and David Deamer.

-In 2013, Wearing showed her exhibit People: Selected Parkett Artists' Editions from 1984–2013 Parkett Space, Zurich, Switzerland (9 February-11 March 2013).
+In 2013, Wearing showed her exhibit People: Selected Parkett Artists' Editions from 1984 to 2013 Parkett Space, Zurich, Switzerland (9 February-11 March 2013).

 On 30 October 2014 her sculpture A Real Birmingham Family was unveiled in front of the Library of Birmingham.

 On 24 April 2018, her statue of the suffragist Millicent Fawcett was unveiled in London's Parliament Square; it is the first statue of a woman in Parliament Square.
 This makes Wearing the first woman to create a statue that is in Parliament Square.